Achievable logoAchievable logo

 • Includes any endorsement or testimonial for which an adviser provides cash and non-cash compensation directly or indirectly

-The big change here is the inclusion of an endorsement or testimonial as an allowed form of public communication.
+A major change is that endorsements and testimonials can be included in advertisements, but only if specific conditions are met.
 To include either in a public advertisement, the adviser must ensure the following rules are followed:

 • Disclosure: Advertisements must clearly and prominently disclose whether the person giving the testimonial or endorsement (the “promoter”) is a client and whether the promoter is compensated.
 Additional disclosures are required regarding compensation and conflicts of interest.